Tes3103/sweet-cake-for-all1/README.md

   ![data input without a comma](documentation/wrongdatainput.png)

-  When the user inputs a sales data with the correct sales data, the data automation will confirm the input is valid and sucessfully update both the sales and surplus worksheet.
+  When the user inputs a sales data without separting it by comma, the data automation will confirm the input is valid and sucessfully update both the sales and surplus worksheet.

   ![Correct sales data input](documentation/correctdatainput1.png)